arghvn/MyElevenProjects/second_project/readme.md

  Each path will have a function that uses methods to display a movie

  functions for each routes :
+ We define these five functions in the main section.

 get all , getmovies
 get by id , getmovie